Check out our new lower rates.

 Personal Loan vs Auto Loan: An Overview

-As we’ll see, personal loans can offer some benefits over car loans, including less buyer risk, no down payment needed, better negotiating power, and potential savings on car insurance.
+As you’ll see, personal loans can offer some benefits over car loans, including less buyer risk, no down payment needed, better negotiating power, and potential savings on car insurance.
 But car loans still have their place and may be cheaper in the long run.

 Personal Loans